Javets70/iitm_notes/docs/MLT/WEEK 7/Classification.md

+!!! note
+    Throughout the diagrams I have used red color to indicate a +1 or positive label and blue color for -1 or a negative label

 # Classification
 ## Introduction to Binary Classification
 For a set of datapoints $\{ x_1 , x_2 , x_3 ... x_n \}$ where